table of contents

 What to know about antidepressants

-An antidepressant is a type of drug used to help treat depression.
-Of the five major classes of antidepressants, selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are the most commonly prescribed for first-line treatment.
-SSRIs help to alleviate symptoms by blocking the reabsorption of serotonin in the brain, while SNRIs block the reabsorption of both serotonin and norepinephrine.
+Of the major classes of antidepressants, SSRIs and SNRIs are the first-line treatment.
+SSRIs alleviate symptoms by blocking the reabsorption of serotonin in the brain.
+SNRIs block the reabsorption of serotonin and norepinephrine.

 Examples of SSRIs include: